ClementAcher/WebsiteMonitoring/README.md

 cd WebsiteMonitoring/
 ```

-*Optional*: You may then want to setup an environment before installing the requierements.
+**Optional**: You may then want to setup an environment before installing the requierements.
+Such thing can be done using virtualenv or Anaconda.
 If you have Anaconda installed, you can easily do so with the following lines.

 ```
 conda create -n website-monitoring-env python=3.6